Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

     file in your preferred IDE.

 ### **References**
 Russell, J. A. (1980).
-A circumplex model of affect. *Journal of personality and social psychology*,
+A circumplex model of affect. *Journal of Personality and Social Psychology*,
     *39*(6), 1161-1178. https://doi.org/10.1037/h0077714